Sparse Interaction Neighborhood Selection for Markov Random Fields via Reversible Jump and Pseudoposteriors: Application to Synthesis of Texture Image

-Therefore, we conclude that estimating coefficients from a sparse interaction structure, obtained by thresholding the marginal RPS pseudoposterior distribution obtained from our proposed algorithm, has lead to improved maximum likelihood estimation, both in terms of computational costs, since there was significantly less coefficients to compute, and in terms of how similar the expected value of wide set of statistics is from the observed field used for estimation.
+Therefore, we conclude that estimating coefficients from a sparse interaction structure, obtained by thresholding the marginal RPS pseudoposterior distribution obtained from our proposed RJMCMC algorithm, yields superior results.
+This conclusion is true in terms of computational costs, since there was significantly less coefficients to compute, and in terms of how similar the expected value of wide set of statistics is from the observed field used for estimation.
+The model estimated using the sparse structure produces images more similar to the reference than those generated by the model estimated using the complete structure, as it is shown by the reduced distance between the vectors of pairwise occurrences.